-State-level data on LFOs is incomplete and does not reflect the true debt burden for individuals (personal communication, November 2021).
-While AOC collects data for most court systems in the state, Washington State has a non-unified court system, meaning that "courts do not operate under a standard set of rules or procedures.
-Instead, local jurisdictions (e.g., counties and municipalities) are responsible for operating their courts."1 As a result, information and data are not consistently collected or reported by each court system (personal communication, AOC, July 2020).
-For example, the Seattle Municipal Court and some branches of the King County District Court do not provide information to AOC.1 Additionally, in 2018, AOC and most state courts transitioned to a new data system, making it difficult to track data over time.1 While AOC collects some data about LFOs, the data only reflect the total amount of LFOs imposed at sentencing and any adjustments but do not include interest, collections fees, etc. Data are also not available by person or by case (personal communication, AOC, December 2021).
+While the dataset covered most imposed criminal LFOs in Washington State from 2014 through 2021, data limitations prevented WSIPP from creating a comprehensive dataset.
+Overall, they found "available LFO data are limited.
+For example, data before 2014 are unreliable and incomplete, and data at larger courts are unavailable until 2018.
+Additionally, while AOC collects data for most court systems in the state, Washington State has a non-unified court system, meaning that "courts do not operate under a standard set of rules or procedures.
+Instead, local jurisdictions (e.g., counties and municipalities) are responsible for operating their courts.
+As a result, information and data are not consistently collected or reported by each court system (personal communication, AOC, July 2020).
+For example, the Seattle Municipal Court and some branches of the King County District Court do not provide information about LFOs to AOC.
+In addition, while AOC collects some data about LFOs, the data only reflect the total amount of LFOs imposed at sentencing and any adjustments but do not include interest, collections fees, etc. Data are also not available by person or by case (personal communication, AOC, December 2021).